bparanj/crystal/computer/electronics/design/passive-device.md

 Understanding these subtle behaviors is crucial for pushing the boundaries of electronic design, especially as we move towards higher frequencies, greater power densities, and more extreme operating conditions.

 A **passive device** in electronics is a component that does not require an external power source to operate and does not amplify or generate energy.
-Instead, passive devices rely solely on the energy present in the circuit to perform their functions, which typically involve controlling, storing, or dissipating electrical energy.
+Instead, passive devices rely solely on the energy present in the circuit to perform their functions, which  involve controlling, storing, or dissipating electrical energy.

 ### Characteristics of Passive Devices: